greatday4april/react-rails-skeleton/README.md

 - add `Route` to `app.jsx` for your new top-level component
 - you may not need jquery as you could use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) with a similar syntax
 - `yarn add react-redux redux redux-logger redux-thunk` if you need redux, and add provider to `root.jsx`
-- https://github.com/instacart/redux-rails is one interesting package that helps you write async action, reducers and containers for redux-rails integration so you can save a lot of boilerplate code

 ### Run server
 - run `rails s` and it will load webpack as well, supports auto-reloading when there's code change